From JPMA Necessity of Pharmaceutical Industry Policy as a National Strategy

 Japan Pharmaceutical Manufacturers Association (JPMA)

-Founded in 1968, the Pharmaceutical Manufacturers Association of Japan (PMAJ) is a voluntary association of R&D-oriented pharmaceutical companies that has contributed to global healthcare through the development of innovative new ethical drugs under the motto "Realization of Patient Participatory Medicine".
+JPMA is a voluntary association of R&D-oriented pharmaceutical companies, established in 1968, with the motto of "realization of patient-participatory medicine," and has contributed to global healthcare through the development of innovative new drugs for ethical use.